nickpgill/nickpgill.github.io/_posts/2019-03-29-a-rodgers-saxl-theorem.md

 One last remark: there is a fourth sense in which our theorem differs to that of Rodgers and Saxl -- we are interested in finite simple groups, while they consider $SL_n(q)$ which is, in general, only quasi-simple.

-It turns out that the distinction here is not significant: It is not hard to show that our theorem is true if and only if the analogous statement is true for quasi-simple groups...
+It turns out that the distinction here is not significant: It is not hard to show that our theorem is true if and only if the analogous statement is true for quasi-simple groups (provided you require that the sets $S_i$ do not intersect the centre of $G$)...
 And the same is true of the conjecture stated above.
 So the stated conjecture would be a generalization of both our result and that of Rodgers and Saxl, albeit we don't specify the value of $c$ as Rodgers and Saxl did.

 Let me finish this post by thanking my two co-authors, Laci and Bandi.
 I have worked with these two guys on a previous paper, and they are both brilliant and generous with their many ideas.
 I hope to have the privilege of working with them more in the future.